Now – $1,850 pp

 To secure your place on the course, you will only be required to pay for the eLearning.
-Once you are ready to book into one of our Face-to-face classes to finish of your training, you will be required to pay the final installment.
+Once you are ready to book into one of our face-to-face classes to finish off your training, you will be required to pay the final instalment.

 BSBPEF202 Plan and apply time management

 CPPFES2004 Identify and report on types of installed fire safety equipment and systems

 CPPFES2007 Maintain quality of work and promote continuous improvement

 CPPFES2011 Install portable fire extinguishers, fire cabinets and fire blankets

 CPPFES2020 Conduct routine inspection and testing of fire extinguishers and fire blankets

 CPPFES2027 – Inspect, test, and maintain non-gaseous pre-engineered fire-suppression systems

 CPPFES2043 Prevent ozone depleting substance and synthetic greenhouse gas emissions

 Participants are required to speak and write in English along with good literacy and numeracy skills.